Wissem-Sahli-Engineer/Apple-FaceTime-Emojis-CV/readme.md

 - A live window titled "Live" will open.
 - Your webcam feed will appear with the detected hands and animated effects.

-### Interaction
+### 🚀 Interaction
-- Show one or two hands in front of the camera.
+- Show one or two hands clearly in front of the camera.
-- Try the following gestures to trigger effects:
+- Try performing any of the gestures listed in the matrix above to trigger their corresponding visual effects!
-  - ❤️ Heart gesture: triggers hearts
-  - 🤘 Rock-on: triggers lasers
-  - ✌️ Peace sign: triggers confetti or balloons
-  - 👍 Thumbs up: triggers fireworks or thumbs-up text
-  - 👎 Thumbs down: triggers a rainstorm or thumbs-down text

 ### Exit
 - Press the space bar to close the application.